 - Speed limit in the campground: 7mph

-- Golf carts are welcome
+- Golf carts are welcome.
+Electric golf carts only.

 - We understand things happen.
 If you need to cancel your reservation, please let us know 72 hours prior your check in date

 - No-shows will be charged for one night at full price